NashTech-Labs/Pipeline_Authorization_for_Agent_Pool_Azure/README.md

 # Description
-Here, In this template, we will create an authorization module concerning service connection to execute our ADO Pipelines using the terraform module.
+Here, In this template, we will authorize the Pool to access the particular in the agent to run the pipeline using the terraform module.

 ---